Sheshiyer/Appdesign/docs/user-journey/Vibrasonix_App_User_Journey.md

 ### 5. Drug Metaphor Screen
 **Copy:** "Imagine a **drug** that could help you **enhance focus & attention** without side effects."
+**Supporting Copy:** "The Vibrasonix-Cube delivers therapeutic vibrations directly to your body through your bed."
 **Alternative versions:**
 - "Imagine a **drug** that could help you **sleep deeply & wake refreshed**."
 - "Imagine a **drug** that could help you **reduce stress & find calm**."